 - Manage the RTLB workforce so that RTLB are assigned to best meet student and school needs.

 Data and reporting

-- Prepare financial and service provision reports, at least quarterly, for presentation at the regular meetings of the lead kura/school board.
+Prepare financial and service provision reports, at least quarterly, for presentation at the regular meetings of the lead school and kura board.

-- On behalf of the board and in collaboration with the principal prepare reports, twice yearly, for cluster school boards of trustees showing service patterns, service outputs and outcomes, allocation of student support (LSF and Y11-13) funds across cluster schools, and the level of RTLB staffing against the cluster’s RTLB staffing entitlement.
+On behalf of the board and in collaboration with the principal prepare reports, twice yearly, for cluster school boards showing service patterns, service outputs and outcomes, allocation of learning support funds across cluster schools, and the level of RTLB staffing against the cluster’s RTLB staffing entitlement.

-- On behalf of the board and in collaboration with the principal prepare the RTLB annual report, financial report and quarterly reports for the Ministry according to the Ministry’s reporting requirements detailed in Schedule D of the RTLB Funding and Service Agreement.
+On behalf of the board and in collaboration with the principal prepare the RTLB annual report, financial report and quarterly reports for the Ministry according to the Ministry’s reporting requirements detailed in Schedule D of the RTLB Funding Agreement.

 - Develop and support a respectful and professional RTLB workforce and maintain collaborative, open communication with the practice leaders and the RTLB team.

 - Manage and support the practice leaders.